sebastienrousseau/dotfiles.github.io/docs/README.md

 meta:
   - name: twitter:card
-    content: Bash configuration files for macOS, Linux and Windows.
-Tailored to your needs and at your service
+    content: The next generation of Bash configuration files for macOS, Linux and Windows.
+Dotfiles gives you new ways to do more than ever with your shell.
   - name: twitter:creator
     content: "@wwdseb"
   - name: twitter:description
-    content: Bash configuration files for macOS, Linux and Windows.
-Tailored to your needs and at your service
+    content: The next generation of Bash configuration files for macOS, Linux and Windows.
+Dotfiles gives you new ways to do more than ever with your shell.
   - name: og:title
     content: Dotfiles (United Kingdom)
   - name: og:description
-    content: Bash configuration files for macOS, Linux and Windows.
-Tailored to your needs and at your service
+    content: The next generation of Bash configuration files for macOS, Linux and Windows.
+Dotfiles gives you new ways to do more than ever with your shell.
   - name: og:image:alt
     content: Dotfiles - Simply designed to fit your shell life
   - name: og:locale